 Process-based education is based on two relatively simple statements: children enjoy being observed, and children enjoy being encouraged.

-Let’s say a child put all of his effort and attention in completing a task, albeit with somewhat poor outcomes; would it be wise to judge him solely on the results?
-Or, knowing that practice will eventually improve his skills, wouldn’t it be better to praise his effort so to encourage further attempts?
+Let’s say a child puts all of his effort and attention into completing a task, albeit with somewhat poor outcomes; would it be wise to judge him solely on the results?
+Or, knowing that practice will eventually improve his skills, wouldn’t it be better to praise his effort so as to encourage further attempts?

 Again, Reggio educators are telling us that what we should focus our observations on is the child in the process, not the final product.